-Students may seek support from the University's Wellness Center MSJ Wellness Center.
+Students may seek support from the University's Wellness Center.
+For more information please use the following link to the MSJ Wellness Center on the University's website (or search the site for "Wellness Center").
 Counselors and/or licensed health care professionals such as nurses and physicians are available to students through the Wellness Center.
 These trained professionals can provide students with counseling, information, and support in a confidential setting.
-Information shared by a student with a confidential resource at the University will not be disclosed to anyone else, including the University, except under limited circumstances.
+Information shared by a student with a confidential resource at the University Wellness Center will not be disclosed to anyone else, including the University, except under limited circumstances.
 Incidents reported to a confidential resource will not be included in the University's annual crime statistics.
 These confidential resources available at the Wellness Center will not share information about a student (including whether that individual has received services) without the student's express permission, unless there is a continuing threat of serious harm to the individual patient/client or to others or there is a legal obligation to reveal such information.
-These support service providers are also available to help a student make a report to the University.
+The University's Wellness Center support service providers are also available to help a student make a report to the University.

 For employees, support from healthcare professionals may be available through the TriHealth Employee Assistance Program (EAP).
 The EAP is a benefit provided to all full-time and pro rata faculty and full-time, pro rata, and benefit-eligible part-time staff and members of their immediate households.
 The EAP may provide employees with assessment, short-term counseling, referral and follow up services.
 All EAP services are offered to eligible faculty, staff and household members free of charge.
 The TriHealth EAP can be contacted at (513) 891-1627, at 1-800-642-9794, or at www.TriHealthEAP.com.
 Information shared by an employee with a confidential resource through the EAP will not be disclosed to anyone else, including the University, except under limited circumstances.
-Incidents reported to a confidential resource through the EAP will not share information about an employee (including whether that individual has received services) without the employee's express permission, unless there is a continuing threat of serious harm to the individual patient/client or to others or there is a legal obligation to reveal such information.
+Incidents reported to a confidential resource through the EAP will not be included in the University's annual crime statistics.
+These confidential resources available through the EAP will not share information about an employee (including whether that individual has received services) without the employee's express permission, unless there is a continuing threat of serious harm to the individual patient/client or to others or there is a legal obligation to reveal such information.

-A complainant is encouraged to make a report even if the complainant is not seeking disciplinary action against the respondent.
+An alleged victim is encouraged to make a report even if the alleged victim is not seeking disciplinary action against the respondent.
 The University will make every effort to respect a complainant's autonomy in determining how to proceed.
-Support and resources are always available to a complainant regardless of the chosen course of action.
+Supportive measures and resources are always available to an alleged victim regardless of the chosen course of action.
 Receiving a report of an incident permits the University to keep records of reported incidents and determine the appropriate response and the potential need to alert the University community to potential danger.
 Reported incidents will also be included in the University's annual crime statistics as required.

-Interim Measures
+Supportive Measures